How leave works in foundU

 Manual Edit to Leave on a Payslip

-You can read more about editing payslips here
+You can read more about editing payslips here and cashing out leave here

 Penalty Rate Leave

 Many awards will pay higher rates for weekends or for shift work.
 When leave applications fall on those days, the leave loading may be less than the shift or penalty rates for those days.
-If your award or EBA calls for it, you can choose to pay the higher rate; penalty rate or leave loading.

 Several settings and options are available here to help you implement this in a way that suits your business needs.